Chief Operating Officer

 - Flexible hours

-- We're a non-profit.
-We generally try to pay Bay Area market rate, but won't always be able to, so this position is best suited for someone who deeply cares about our mission.
+- We're a mission-driven non-profit.
+The position is best suited for someone who deeply cares about our mission.

 - Not sure which position to apply for?
 Just pick one for now, add a note on alternatives you're considering, and we'll discuss.